Colorado's Best Ski Resorts

 If you’re planning a winter vacation, head to the Rocky Mountains.
 Colorado is the number one skiing destination in North America, and for good reason.
 The state boasts some of the world’s best ski resorts, not to mention blue skies perfect for hiking nearly every day of the year.
 Yes, even when the ground is covered in powder.

-With more than two dozen different ski and snowboarding resorts in the state, each one offers a little something different from the rest.
+With more than 30 different ski and snowboarding resorts in the state, each one offers a little something different from the rest.
 You can find trails for newbies to pros, for families or for solos.
 The state offers large, famous resorts and plenty of lesser-known hidden gems.
-And when you need a break from the slopes, there’s plenty of more outdoor winter adventure, with tubing, ice skating, and snowshoeing.
+And when you need a break from the slopes, there’s plenty more outdoor winter adventure, with tubing, ice skating, and snowshoeing.